smartiniOnGitHub/akka-tests/BUILD.md

 Building Akka-tests
 ===================

+* To clean and refresh dpependencies (optional):

+		$ gradle clean --refresh-dependencies

 * To compile all source files into binary class files:

 		$ gradle build

+* To generate binary packages (one per subproject)

+		$ gradle assemble

 * To generate Javadoc